LIC RUG WAREHOUSE

 Marlene Yu’s working studio on the third floor

 We envision a space that goes beyond exhibition—a place for film screenings, workshops, performances, and interactive community art.
-Much like the Kids Can: Oceans of Adaptation program we created at the Rainforest Art Foundation—where children create fish and coral, adding them to a growing reef installation—we want people of all ages to contribute to something bigger than themselves.
+Much like the Kids Can, We Can: Oceans of Adaptation program we created at the Rainforest Art Foundation—where children and their caregivers decorate and assemble different types of fish made out of plastic water bottles, adding them to a growing reef installation—we welcome people of all ages to contribute to something bigger than themselves.